Why Is There Water In My Compressed Air?

 Do I Need To Drain The Water In My Air Compressors?

-It depends on your air compressor.
-If you have an air compressor with an air receiver tank that collects water, you will need to follow the manufacturers guidelines to determine how often the air receiver tank should be drained.
+Whether you need to drain the water created by compressed air depends on your air compressor.
+If you have an air compressor with an air receiver tank that collects water, you will need to follow the manufacturer’s guidelines to determine how often the air receiver tank should be drained.
 Many air tank manufacturers recommend draining the tank daily and before long-term storage.